 Are you rather quiet?

 I try to think before I speak.
 I find it difficult to put myself into words, so I try to go slowly and express myself as clearly as I can.
-I’m logical
+I’m logical in my decision-making.

 Reactions from other climbers at the World Cup?